CSD-FX/nodejs-demo-app/README.md

 ---

-## STEP 4: Create a new repository on your GITHUB account----
+## STEP 4: Create a new repository on your GITHUB account (UNTICK Readme file or conflict can occur)----
 *connect your remote repo to your local repo by running below command
 ```bash
    git remote remove origin